superhero/js.animator/README.md

       <td>Animator</td>
       <td></td>
       <td>
-        Lazyloads an instance that can be acceced through a static interface.
+        Lazyloads an instance that can be accessed through a static interface.
       </td>
     </tr>
   </tbody>